MarcinCylkowski/project-for-signup/README.md

 # project-for-signup
-We gonna work on this project to  get to know each other
+We gonna work on this project to  get to know each other.